navi-04/Issue-change-log/issue-change-log-cui/documentation/04-user-guide.md

 # User Guide / Usage Instructions

-This comprehensive guide will help you effectively use the Issue Change Log app to track, analyze, and export Jira issue changes.
+This comprehensive guide will help you effectively use the Advanced Work Item log app to track, analyze, and export Jira issue changes.

 ## Table of Contents